All scholars are a bit mad.

-Let's look at the following academic resume examples as were guide you through writing the most important sections those are relevant to the scholarship you are targeting.
+Let's look at the following academic resume examples as we guide you through writing the most important sections that are relevant to the scholarship you are targeting.

 Before writing the perfect scholarship resume template, the first important step is research.

 While creating the scholarship resume, you must list all the things you have done in your life.
-This list is, broken down into different sections, makes your Master Resume.
+This list, when broken down into different sections, makes your Master Resume.